m-lab/mlab-ns/README.md

 ## Manual Deployments

 Though we use Travis now to build and deploy, the previous instructions are retained below for reference.

 ### Testing environment

-To deploy to the standard mlab-ns testing environment (mlab-nstesting.appspot.com), follow the instructions below with no modifications.
-To deploy to a different testing environment, you must edit `server/app.yaml.testing` to update the "application" field to your test environment's GCP project ID.
+To deploy to the standard mlab-ns testing environment (locate-dot-mlab-sandbox.appspot.com), follow the instructions below with no modifications.
+To deploy to a different testing environment, you may need to edit `server/app.yaml.mlab-sandbox` to update the "service" field to work within your test environment's other App Engine services names.

 ```
 git clone --recursive https://github.com/m-lab/mlab-ns.git mlabns-testing